Are dogs allowed at the Huts or on the trails?

 Hut layouts and bunkrooms can be found under each specific hut page.

 What can I expect at the Huts?

 All Huts are attractive and energy efficient structures and blend harmoniously with their natural surroundings.
 Each Hut features state-of-the-art alternative energy systems.
 All Huts provide sleeping accommodations, including a mattress and pillow on each bunk, modern bathrooms with hot showers and state of the art composting toilets.
-Every overnight stay includes three meals per person, made with healthy, locally sourced ingredients.
+More info on our huts, including image galleries, are available here.